alphagov/govuk-frontend/docs/contributing/tasks.md

 - copy fonts and images
 - compile JavaScript and Sass
 - append version number from `package/package.json` to compiled JavaScript and CSS files
-- runs `npm run test:build:dist` (which will test the output is correct)
+- runs `npm run postbuild:dist` (which will test the output is correct)

 ## Gulp tasks